danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 There are various ways to classify the commandments.
 One way is by the target of caring.

-Oneself.
+**Oneself**.
 In order to be able to care for others, a soul must learn to care for itself and its body.
 One example of such a commandment is kosher food.
 Kosher food restructures the body to be a transmitter of the Divine light.
+This also introduces balance which is a core principle.

-Parents.
-One example is the commandment to respect the parents
+**Parents**.
+One example is the commandment to respect the parents.

-Spouse, friends, neighbors, colleagues.
+**Spouse, friends, neighbors, colleagues**.
 Examples: providing the wife, caring for widows and orphans, loving fellows, caring for the poor, respecting the property, paying on time, non-stealing and many many more.

-Children.
+**Children**.
 Example: teaching the Torah.

-Animals.
+**Animals**.
 Examples: letting them rest on shabbat, not causing suffering.

-Nature.
+**Nature**.
 Example: prohibition to distroy anything without need.

-God.
+**God**.
 Examples: behaving respectfully towards God, His Torah, Holy objects and places, Torah scollars etc.; being explicitly grateful through blessings etc.; And many others.

-TO CONTINUE
+Some commandments are hard to understand.
+Either their mechanism or their goal are not clear.
+For example, tefillin.
+This simply means one thing: you do not understand them at the current stage of your life.
+It is possible to understand them through gradually changing yourself.
+In order to change yourself you should do them.
+You will never understand them if you don't do them.
+Chicken and egg.
+You can find various explanations for such commandments but they will always be external to your experience.
+You can know everything about an apple but never taste it.
+Before you start to understand a commandment, use it for establishing a close relationship with God by doing it for Him.

 #### Through commandments